 The Woolpack Bar Bermondsey Street Sunday Lunch Menu

 My mum was visiting so I booked a table for three people for Sunday lunch.
 The menu is different from what appears online so bear that in mind.
-Homeboy ordered a starter of Blue Monday Mac ‘n Cheese.
-I’m not sure why it was called Blue Monday because it didn’t say.
-It was a descent tasting Mac ‘n Cheese although a few spots were cold.
+Homeboy ordered a starter of Blue Monday Mac n Cheese.
+I’m not sure why it was called Blue Monday because it didn’t explain.
+It was a decent tasting Mac n Cheese although a few spots were cold.
 Other starters included Buttermilk Chicken, Salt Beef Croquettes, Crispy Squid, Salt Beef Brisket Bagel and a few more.
 They also have a couple of sharing plates which is ideal if there are a few of you.
 Choose from the Baked Sussex Charmer Camembert with toasted truffle soldiers or Beer Can Chicken with triple cooked chips and gravy.

 Mains include a selection of Sunday Roasts.
-These are served with goose fat roast potatoes, double egg Yorkshire puddings, cabbage, honey roasted carrots, broccoli puree and gravy.
+The Roasts come with goose fat roast potatoes, double egg Yorkshire puddings, cabbage, honey roasted carrots, broccoli puree and gravy.
 Mum chose the Coleman’s English Mustard Roast Sirloin Beef with horseradish cream.
-She’s very fussy, likes plain old-fashioned food, hates garlic and adds a lot of salt!
-She was happy with this dish which was good.
+She’s very fussy, likes everyday old-fashioned food, hates garlic and adds a lot of salt!
+Thankfully, she was happy with this good dish.
 Other roasts were Wild Garlic and Thyme Roast Chicken and Slow-roast Pork Belly.
-If you are feeling ravenous try the Ultimate Roast with glazed sirloin beef, wild garlic chicken and a slice of pork belly.
+If you’re feeling ravenous try the Ultimate Roast with glazed sirloin beef, wild garlic chicken and a slice of pork belly.

 Black Cherry and Apple Crumble with Custard

 Puddings included Black Cherry and Apple Crumble with Custard which we shared between three.
 It was a large portion, so we were glad we decided to share this.
 The Banana and Honey Cake sounded tempting.
-Otherwise it is Jude’s Ice Cream.
+Otherwise, it is Jude’s Ice Cream.
 As this is a pub, you can enjoy a craft beer or a bottle of wine from their long list.
-To give you an idea of prices, the Starters are £5-8, Roasts £15.50-17.50 with the Ultimate Roast priced £25, Puddings are £4-6.
+The Starters are £5-8, Roasts £15.50-17.50 with the Ultimate Roast priced £25, and Puddings are £4-6.

 The Woolpack Bar Bermondsey Street Interiors

-Downstairs the interiors have a wooden floor, traditional tiles on the wall and booth style seating.
-You can see though to the large back garden.
+Downstairs the interiors have a wooden floor, traditional tiles on the wall and booth-style seating.
+You can see through to the large back garden.
 Venture up the spiral staircase where you will find the dining room.
 This space has a grand feel with chandeliers, a wallpapered ceiling which looks like a painting.
 The distressed plastered walls featured painted detailing.
-It’s a nice place to enjoy your Sunday lunch.
+It’s a pleasant place to enjoy your Sunday lunch.

 The Woolpack Bar Bermondsey Street Pub Information

 To find out more about the bar and menus go to The Woolpack Website.
 This is a Young’s Pub.
 The address is 98 Bermondsey Street, London SE1 3UB.
 The nearest station is London Bridge.
-Current opening times listed are Monday to Saturday 9am-11pm and Sunday 9am-10.30pm.
-Food is served Monday to Saturday 9am-10pm and Sunday 9am-9pm.
-This is a dog friendly pub (as is Bermondsey Street).
+Current opening times listed are Monday to Saturday 9 am until 11 pm, and Sunday 9 am until 10.30 pm.
+Food is served Monday to Saturday 9 am until 10 pm, and Sunday 9 am and 9 pm.
+This is a dog-friendly pub (as is Bermondsey Street).